TusharPra/asusprecon_b2btpm/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session IN263 - Onboard and Manage New Trading Partners Using SAP Integration Suite.
+This repository contains the material for the ASUG Pre-Conference Session - Onboard and Manage New Trading Partners Using SAP Integration Suite.

 ## Overview